 PHOENIX INTERNATIONAL PUBLICATIONS/SUNBIRD BOOKS

-Sunbird Books flies into spring with Unicorns Have Bad Manners by Rachel Halpern, illus. by Wendy Tan Shiau Wei, in which a terribly proper dinosaur attempts to befriend a a fork-twirling soup snorfler; A Wisdom of Wombats: More Collective Animal Nouns and the Meanings Behind Them by Kathy Broderick, illus. by David DePasquale, exploring animals and the wonderful words we use to describe them; Stuck Inside by Sally Garland, in whicn Toby has to stay in until his hurt paw heals; and It’s HER Story Rosa Parks by Lauren Burke, illus. by Shane Clester, focusing on the courageous thinker and leader known as the Mother of the Civil Rights Movement.
+Sunbird Books flies into spring with Unicorns Have Bad Manners by Rachel Halpern, illus. by Wendy Tan Shiau Wei, in which a terribly proper dinosaur attempts to befriend a fork-twirling soup snorfler; A Wisdom of Wombats: More Collective Animal Nouns and the Meanings Behind Them by Kathy Broderick, illus. by David DePasquale, exploring animals and the wonderful words we use to describe them; Stuck Inside by Sally Garland, in whicn Toby has to stay in until his hurt paw heals; and It’s HER Story Rosa Parks by Lauren Burke, illus. by Shane Clester, focusing on the courageous thinker and leader known as the Mother of the Civil Rights Movement.

 PIXEL + INK